-The Path to Leadership is complicated when you like I need to begin with struggling to get your GED, I had no choice but dropping out of the High School, I was 16 year old back then, it took me more than 3 years to earn a GED certificate.
+The Path to Leadership is complicated when you, like me, need to begin with struggling to get your GED.
+I had no choice but dropping out of the High School, I was 16 years old back then, and it took me more than 3 years to earn a GED certificate.

 I’m very proud of being a GED recipient but it wasn’t easy.
-I failed first, going back to school was a disaster and thankful for being able to follow GED programs offered over the Internet.
-If I would live 20 years ago would not b able to pursuit my dream.
+I failed first, going back to school was a disaster and thankful for being able to follow online classes from Bestgedclasses.org for my GED prep.
+If I would live 20 years ago, would not be able to pursue my dream this way.

-It took me 5 month to get ready for the GED exam, it was character changing experience but I did it.
-Besides the GED diploma I also got confidence and self-esteem as the byproducts.
+It took me 5 months to get ready for the GED exam, it was a character changing experience but I did it.
+Besides the GED diploma, I also got confidence and self-esteem as the byproducts.